 There are a multitude of steps to cellular respiration.
 Often, course curricula require detailed knowledge of the main stages: Glycolysis, pyruvate oxidation, the citric acid cycle and oxidative phosphorylation.
 Rote memorization of the intricacies of each step can be overwhelming, boring, and very time consuming to some students.

 Cellular respiration takes place through a series of elegant enzyme-powered steps, producing a total of 38 molecules of ATP at different stages throughout.
 In textbooks you might find complex diagrams like the two examples below.
 Complete with curly arrows pointing in all directions, and long molecule names that might as well be in a foreign language like “glyceraldehyde-2-phosphate dehydrogenase”, it’s not always easy to follow the logic of what’s going on.

-4 ways to make it a more approachable topic
+5 ways to make cellular respiration a more approachable topic

 1. Show the people behind the science